Skateboarding For Beginners: How To Get Rolling On A Skateboard

 2.5 Bearing Type

-Skateboard bearings are available in different ABEC ratings, which indicate their precision and speed. can start with lower ABEC-rated bearings (such as ABEC 3 or 5) while gradually progressing to higher ratings for faster speeds.
+Skateboard bearings are available in different ABEC ratings, which indicate their precision and speed.
+Beginners can start with lower ABEC-rated bearings (such as ABEC 3 or 5) while gradually progressing to higher ratings for faster speeds.
 Additionally, ceramic bearings provide superior performance but come at a higher cost.

 2.6 Grip Tape Quality